Renters' Rights Act

 Stay up to date

-This page will be updated in line with further government announcements concerning the rollout and implementation of the Act.
+This page will be updated in line with further government announcements concerning the rollout and implementation of the Act and any additional legislation or regulations.

 Landlords can sign up to the Council’s Landlord Hub to receive updates on the Act and access to current guidance and templates, whilst keeping track of their rental properties and key compliance documentation in one place.